-We have established two non-profit corporations, registered with Corporations Canada, with the objective of ending the harm caused by United States laws, and Canada’s compliance with the foreign laws, to people living outside the U.S.
+We have established a non-profit corporation, registered with Corporations Canada, with the objective of ending the harm caused by United States laws, and Canada’s compliance with the foreign laws, to people living outside the U.S.

-At present, new funding is not being requested for either ADCS or ADCT lawsuits (see also below).
-For ADCS we expect that this will change in 2017 when (irrespective of who wins or loses in Canada Federal Court) we will need to move to the Federal Court of Appeal and pay for new legal costs to make that happen.
-No new donations will be requested for the proposed U.S. ADCT “CBT” lawsuit until the Directors receive and approve the legal opinion/outline of arguments from our attorney (see also below).
-We know that the interests of our supporters are diverse and expect that many may be more inclined to support one and not the other of our litigations.
+At present, new funding is not being requested for the ADCS lawsuit (see also below).
+We expect that this will change in 2019 when (irrespective of who wins or loses in Canada Federal Court) we will need to move to the Federal Court of Appeal and pay for new legal costs to make that happen.

 ADCS-ADSC CANADIAN FATCA IGA LAWSUIT:

-Most of 2016 was spent on obtaining Witnesses willing to “go public” for our upcoming trial.
-At present our litigators are working on the submission, which includes affidavits from Witnesses (still to be selected) who have experienced harm and from Expert Witnesses.
-I can’t give you a firm timeline on when the submission will be made, but predict generally that the submission will likely be made in late Winter/Spring Fall of 2017 with the Constitutional-Charter trial taking place in 2017.
-Litigation moves slowly — please be patient.
+Most of 2016-2018 was spent on obtaining Witnesses willing to “go public” for our upcoming trial and securing Expert Witnesses.
+At present our litigators are working on the submission, which includes affidavits from Witnesses who have experienced harm and from Expert Witnesses.
+In 2018 examination of Plaintiffs is occurring.

 We have and welcome a new (third) Plaintiff, Kazia Highton.
 See the amended Statement of Claim adding Kazia to our lawsuit.

 ADCS-ADSC Financial Statements for Fiscal Year Ending April 30, 2015